 Ice cream cakes

-For casual summer weddings, ice cream cakes are the perfect choice, and should double up as dessert as your guests won’t be able to take a piece home.
+For casual summer weddings, ice cream cakes are a perfect choice, and should double up as dessert as your guests won’t be able to take a piece home.
 White chocolate and strawberry or lemon are popular flavours for ice cream cakes, just be careful not to leave the cake out of the freezer for too long if you don’t want it to collapse.

 A new twist on cup cakes